-- Play with fantasy eg “Would you ever want to,…”
+- Play with fantasy like “Would you ever want to…”

-- Sometimes it is easier to demonstrate what you want eg how to be touched than just speaking to it.
+- Sometimes it is easier to demonstrate what you want like how to be touched than just speaking to it.

 - Remember none of us know how to mind read, so be clear in what you want or don’t want.

 - Communication is not just about the spoken.
 Sometimes it is nicer/better to put it in writing, it can be more sensual, humorous, naughty.

 - Tell your spouse what a great lover they are.